JOB OPENINGS

 • Ability to analyze complex problems and develop creative solutions.

-• Effective communication skills sufficient to represent clients in legal hearings, meetings, negotiations, or administrative proceedings; to give public presentations, conduct trainings, and do client outreach; and to conduct community outreach.
+• Effective communication skills sufficient to represent clients in legal hearings, meetings, negotiations, or administrative proceedings; to give public presentations, conduct trainings, and do client outreach; to write grant proposals, to manage projects, and to conduct community outreach.

 • Experience working with or sensitivity to individuals from ethnic or language distinct communities.